apache/iotdb/docs/UserGuide/Cluster/K8s-Cluster.md

 ## Steps

-1. Download iotdb's source code，cd kubernetes/helm/standalone
+1. Download iotdb's source code，execute ```mvn clean package -pl kubernetes```, then cd kubernetes/helm/cluster
-2. Generally，you only need to modify the ***values.yaml***，if need do more configuration，please put the modified config files, e.g. iotdb-engine.properties, into conf directory
+2. Generally，you only need to modify the ***values.yaml***，if need do more configuration，please put the modified config files, e.g. iotdb-engine.properties/iotdb-env.sh, into conf directory

 ***Description of values.yaml***